mvacjar/debugging-task/README.md

    Moreover, it's better to use Math.round() to avoid decimals in out temperature.

 5. Syntax error: js line 19
-   Used the console.log to find out that value of that variable wasn't written correctly.
+   Found reading the code.
 If we write the name of the function with ${} then we will have to write this quotes specifically ``.

 6. Logical error: js line 28
    Found reading the conditionals.
 Below 0 is <.

 7. Logical error: js line 30
    Found reading the conditionals.
-Including the temperature 0 and 10 is >=.
+Correct the conditional and finish it to make it between 0 and 10.

+8. Logical error: js line 32
+   Found reading the conditionals.
+Correct the conditional and finish it to make it more than 10 until 20.

-8. Syntax error: js line 40
+9. Syntax error: js line 40
    Found error in console pointing to incorrect line.
 Parameter without parenthesis.

-9. Runtime error: js line 41
+10. Runtime error: js line 41
     Used the console.log to find out that the parameter wasn't use.